links for more information (except those "Under Construction"):

 for a short time, he started his own company in 1979.
 In addition, he

-has taught accounting and business administration courses for Regis University's School for
+has taught accounting and business administration courses for Regis University's

 In 1998 he took the coursework and passed the examination